brglng/vim-sidebar-manager/README.md

 them individually.
 I think a better approach would be to "switch" them.
 That is, when I switch to NERDTree, Tagbar is closed at the same time, and when I switch to Tagbar, NERDTree is closed at the same time.
-As a result, it gives you a feeling that there is always a bar at a side, which have several pages that can be switched.
-That's pretty much like a usual UI layout of an IDE.
+As a result, it gives you a feeling that there is always a bar at a side, where there are several pages that can be switched to each other.
+That's pretty much like a typical UI layout of an IDE.
 What's more, I want to use the same key for switching and toggling.
-I wrote a lot of code to implement this behavior in the past years, and finally I found I can make an abstraction layer, and that's this plugin,.
+I wrote a lot of code to implement this behavior in the past years, and finally noticed that I can make an abstraction layer, and that's this plugin.

 ## Example